A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum

 \paragraph{Related work in conformal prediction} We provide a general review of conformal prediction in \Cref{subsec:review}.
-Roughly speaking, conformal prediction determines a sample point's agreement, or conformity, with the current data set and fitting procedure using a conformity score measure, and includes points in the sample space with high conformity scores in the prediction set.
+Roughly speaking, conformal prediction uses a conformity score to determine a sample point's agreement, or conformity, with the current data set and fitting procedure, and the resulting prediction set is the subset of the sample space with high conformity scores.
 Conformal prediction in regression has been studied by \cite{lei2014distribution} in a nonparametric setting and \cite{lei2018distribution} in the high dimensional setting, where the conformity scores are chosen to be either the conditional density of $Y$ given $X$, or the absolute fitted residual.
-However, these conformity scores do not guarantee power against general alternatives when covariate shift is tested.
+However, these conformity scores do not guarantee power against general alternatives.
 A main methodological contribution of this paper is to show that using the conditional likelihood ratio as the conformity score can provide universal power guarantee against any alternatives.
 Such a choice of conformity score is partially inspired by a recent work of conformal prediction in classification by \cite{guan2019prediction}.
-In the context of transfer learning and covariate shift, the data points are often exchangeable within the training set or the testing set alone, but not exchangeable when the training and testing datasets are merged together.
-This non-exchangeability issue can be treated using the weighted conformal prediction method developed in \cite{tibshirani2019conformal}.
-Our theoretical study combines these methods, with further theoretical development to allow the weights and conformity scores to carry estimation errors.
-Moreover, these existing methods only consider prediction, and our method successfully transforms conformal prediction from a prediction tool to a hypothesis testing tool.
+In the context of transfer learning, under the covariate shift assumption the data points are often exchangeable within the training set or the testing set alone, but not exchangeable when the training and testing datasets are merged together.
+This non-exchangeability issue can be treated using the weighted conformal prediction method developed in \cite{tibshirani2019conformal}, who construct a valid $p$-value for a single observation in the test sample assuming the marginal density ratio is known.
+Our method combines these ideas, with further theoretical development to allow the marginal density ratios and conformity scores to carry estimation errors.
+Moreover, these existing methods only consider prediction, and our method transforms conformal prediction from a prediction tool to a hypothesis testing tool.